Rapidus Secures $3.9B Government Aid for 2nm, Multi-Chiplet Tech

 Background Information

-About IBM: IBM, or International Business Machines Corporation, is a globally renowned American multinational technology company with a storied history dating back to its founding in 1911.
+IBM, or International Business Machines Corporation, is a globally American multinational technology company with a storied history dating back to its founding in 1911.
 Over the decades, IBM has consistently been at the forefront of innovation in the field of information technology.
 The company is known for its pioneering work in computer hardware, software, and services, with breakthroughs like the IBM System/360 and the invention of the relational database.

 IBM website